dragosgn/dragosgn/blog/5-tips-for-getting-to-senior-developer-i-wish-i-knew.md

 At your first job, you will probably start with one framework and project.
 Moving up the stack, always keep in mind the T-shaped professional.

-> Become an expert a specific area.
+> Become an expert in a specific area.
 Then, make an effort to become more technology agnostic.

 If you are a front-end developer, build some "full-stack" projects.
 If you are a backend developer, make a small piece of UI.

 Explore the possibilities of different languages, frameworks, and technologies.

-I recommend reading classics such as *The Pragmatic Programmer* and *Clean Code*.
+I recommend reading classics such as*The Pragmatic Programmer*and*Clean Code*.
 They will teach you about code hygiene, concepts like KISS, DRY, and how to write clean, efficient programs.

-**Pro tip**: negotiate a learning "Friday".
+**Pro-tip**: negotiate a learning "Friday".
 Approach your manager and propose that every Friday, you will use some hours to learn something new.
 They will most likely say yes :)

 ## 2. Leave "awkwardness" at the door

 Communication is still one of the most is underrated skills in software engineering.
 Probably due to the long-lasting cliche of programmers being "awkward and grumpy".

-Half of your job is to communicate what you do.
+> Half of your job is to communicate what you do.

 You will participate in pair programming, grooming and planning sessions, demo meetings, and retrospectives—both verbally and in writing.

 It can be a piece of code, feature, or a team issue, including technical and non-technical stakeholders.